 Blogging has been proven as a primary source of income for some people.
 However, it may have taken them years before establishing themselves and start earning a steady stream of income.

-So whether you are a stay at home mom or an occasional blogger ready to make the next step, it’s a safe bet to get back up plan on source of income — a full-time job that’s funding your blog venture, savings account or your spouse’s stable job.
+So whether you are a stay at home mom or an occasional blogger ready to take the next step, it’s a safe bet to get back up plan on source of income — a full-time job that’s funding your blog venture, savings account or your spouse’s stable employment.

-Many people may find blogging an alluring career — taking control of your time, working on your content virtually everywhere with Internet connection, and no boss to nag you on deadlines and difficult clients.
+Many people may find blogging an alluring career — taking control of your time, working on your content virtually everywhere with Internet connection, and no boss to nag you on deadlines and demanding clients.
 But blogging is not for everyone.
-Some give up as it takes a toll on developing content, or challenge in organizing thoughts, constructing grammatically correct sentences or unwillingness to share part of them to the world (wide web).
+Some give up as it takes a toll on developing content or challenge in organizing thoughts, constructing grammatically correct sentences, or unwillingness to share part of them to the world (wide web).

 3. Take a long-term view of your blog.

 Five years from now, will you be guesting cooking shows or quoted at lifestyle sections in a national daily, as a resource person about your chosen blog topic?
-Or will you be commissioning part-time writers as you expand your topic towards luxury dining, street food and healthy eating?
+Or will you be commissioning part-time writers as you expand your question towards luxury dining, street food, and healthy eating?

 If you envision your blog as a business, then treat it like it’s a business.
-Get a unique, easy to remember blog name, adopt a catchy slogan, get someone to design your logo and get an equivalent domain name, reasonably fast web hosting and responsive web design.
-Getting your blog in order right from the start is key to your personal branding as you’ll inevitably get known to more people.
+Get a unique, easy to remember blog name, adopt a catchy slogan, get someone to design your logo, and get a similar domain name, reasonably fast web hosting, and responsive web design.
+Getting your blog in order right from the start is key to your branding, as you’ll inevitably get known to more people.

 4. Understand your focus area and learn to ask for help when needed.

 Writing content is just a part of blogging.
-You may be good in composing essays so writing fits well with you naturally.
+You may be right at composing essays, so writing fits well with you naturally.
 But there are other aspects you need to understand and familiarize:

 - Technical – learn a bit of coding, redirection, stylesheets, SEO, image hotlinking, widgets, web analytics.
-While you don’t need to learn everything thoroughly as many online services provide help for free, having basic understanding of these skills will not only save your time, but also save you from hiring someone else to do it, denting your overhead costs.
+You don’t need to learn everything thoroughly, as many online services provide help for free.
+But having a basic understanding of these skills will not only save your time but also save you from hiring someone else to do it, denting your overhead costs.

 - Social – learn to promote your blog across the right platform at the right moment.
 You might find out that Instagram is a more popular platform to share your food photos, rather than on Facebook.
 Or advertising on Facebook will reach a more targeted audience better than Twitter.

 As you develop your blog, you’ll learn all these aspects gradually, so keep going.
-Being a full-time blogger, like any other freelance work is kind of a jack-of-all-trades profession.
+Being a full-time blogger, like any other freelance work, is a jack-of-all-trades profession.

 5. Learn how to expand your blog audience.

-Blogs, when done consistently, have the tendency to increase reach as content piles up.
-But without knowing visitor traffic patterns you might fail to identify which of your content receives most visits or engagements — a guide that could have given you what topic to write next.
+Blogs, when done consistently, tend to increase reach as content piles up.
+But without knowing visitor traffic patterns, you might fail to identify which of your content receives most visits or engagements — a guide that could have given you what topic to write next.
 Generating a few hundred visitors a month yields too low revenue, while a blog which has a few hundred thousand visits a month is attractive to advertisers whose aim is to get their products or services reach to more people.

-Take advantage of the popularity and power of social media platforms such as Facebook, where you can share your content or advertise cheaply to reach your targeted audience or Google AdWords which tailors your ads based on what keywords people search or websites your ads can appear.
+Take advantage of the popularity and power of social media platforms, such as Facebook.
+It is where you can share your content or advertise cheaply to reach your targeted audience or Google AdWords, which tailors your ads based on what keywords people search or websites your ads can appear.

 6. Monetize your blog and explore multiple advertising streams.

 Making money out of a blog always takes place after the development of content.
-You need to create content to attract visitors and attract attention with your chosen topics, style of writing and ability to provide what your visitors are interested to read.
+You need to create content to attract visitors and attract attention with your chosen topics, style of writing, and ability to provide what your visitors are interested in reading.

-7. Focus more on content generation more than monetization.
+7. Focus more on content generation than monetization.

-Many bloggers get to excited to earn money even when their websites have plenty of holes to fill in.
-Before beefing up blog content, they litter their blog with ads that clutter the layout of the website and disrupt user experience.
+Many bloggers get too excited to earn money even when their websites have plenty of holes to fill in.
+Before beefing up blog content, they litter their blog with ads that clutter the layout of the site and disrupt the user experience.

 Advertising platforms like AdSense have been aware of this usability and various forms of deception as a factor for search engine ranking.
-It’s a Catch-22 situation since too much ads can lower website’s search engine visibility, and therefore reduce exposure to search engine users.
+It’s a Catch-22 situation since too many ads can lower the website’s search engine visibility, and therefore reduce exposure to search engine users.
 With fewer incoming traffic, these ads are not going to get that desired impressions.
-As a result earnings growth would experience slowdown.
+As a result, earnings growth would experience a slowdown.

 Now, you’ve decided to go on to become a blogger.

-Now that you have the basic understanding how the dynamics of being a blogger from a part-time (and income generating) career, here’s a guide on how you can get started, gradually moving from devoting a few hours a week to eventually quitting your job and taking on a full-time role.
+Now, you have a basic understanding of how the dynamics of being a blogger from a part-time (and income-generating) career.
+Here’s a guide on how you can get started, gradually moving from devoting a few hours a week to eventually quitting your job and taking on a full-time role.

 a.
 Plan ahead.